Frequently asked questions about the Andrew W. Mellon Travel Fellowship Program

 How are fellows selected?

-The selection committee for the Mellon Travel Fellowship Program consists of the Curator and Librarian of the History of Science Collections and the Chair of the History of Science Department.
+The selection committee for the Mellon Travel Fellowship Program consists of the Curator and Research Coordinator of the History of Science Collections and the Chair of the History of Science Department.
 The committee will solicit the expert opinions of other faculty when appropriate.

 How may I learn about the resources of the History of Science Collections and the History of Science Program at the University?